Inland Marine Insurance

 This report reveals the following statics on equipment thefts:

-- The most common equipment stolen are items that are valuable yet still easy to move.
+- The most common pieces of equipment stolen are items that are valuable yet still easy to move.
 Therefore, tractors and mowers are often stolen.
 Larger equipment such as bulldozers and excavators are not as targeted as their size makes them difficult to move and conceal.

 What Does Inland Marine Insurance Policy Cover?